 The woman explained how they have doubled up on everything: there are two lines stretching across the gorge, two ropes connected to two clamps from the zip-line to our harness.
 She explained how she was securing us and made sure we felt safe before going across.

 The zip-line also has a clear pouch you can put your phone in.
+This way, you can film your ride and there’s no risk of dropping your phone into the gorge below.

 A big thank you to her for taking this photo of my sister and I: